xcapri/sebatch/README.md

 # Sebatch
 > Sebatch (batching scan) is made for those who like to multitask.
-One cigarette 🚬, and wait for fuck*ng scans done!
+One cigarette 🚬, and wait scans done!**

-The ‘oneliner runner’ tool lets you run multiple security scans in parallel across multiple domains.
+The 'oneliner runner' tool lets you run multiple security scans in parallel across multiple domains.
 Perfect for security researchers, penetration testers, and bug hunters who want to maximize their scanning efficiency.
 It's actually a more managed development of oneliner.
 So just enter your flagship oneliner as the scan workflow config and run scans in parallel.

 ## 🚀 Features